-The Bureau of Water Supply provides just under one billion gallons of water a day to Chicago and neighboring suburban communities.
-Raw water is enters the crib about 2-miles out in the lake and is sent to one of two purification plants where the water is treated and impurities removed.
-The water then flows by gravity to 12 pumping stations strategically located throughout Chicago.
-At the pumping stations the water is elevated to our grid mains and pressurized.
-This allows the water to be delivered to homes and business throughout Chicago.
+The Bureau of Water Supply provides approximately 750 million gallons of water a day to Chicago and neighboring suburban communities.
+Lake Michigan water enters the purification system from the cribs located about 2 miles out in the lake.
+It flows through tunnels about 200 feet under the lake bed to one of two purification plants-- Jardine on the north side and Sawyer on the South side-- where the water is treated and impurities removed.
+Gravity then pulls the water out to one of 12 pumping stations located throughout Chicago.
+At the pumping stations, the water is elevated to our grid mains and pressurized to be delivered to your tap.

 Should you have any question or concerns about the quality of your tap water you may contact our Water Quality Surveillance Section at: 312.744.8190.